JoseBalado/Spanish-Logicians-at-the-University-of-Paris/index.md

 ---
 title: Spanish Logicians at the University of Paris (16th Century)
+description: A comprehensive resource on Spanish logicians at the University of Paris during the 16th century.
+keywords: Spanish logicians, University of Paris, 16th century, history of logic
 ---

 ## Welcome to the Spanish Logicians at the University of Paris (16th Century) Project